How LinkedIn Learning Keeps These "On-the-Go" Consultants Connected and Engaged

 Yes, a mentorship program that helps employees along their career paths is great; but a learning platform is needed for employees to realize that growth.
 Which is why, after researching multiple options, M2 invested in LinkedIn Learning 18 months ago.

-The results – 100% activation on the platform, with the average employee using it for two hours a month.
+The results – 100% activation on the platform, with the average employee using it for more than an hour each month.
 That’s largely because of the mentorship program that keeps employees engaged as they develop their skills.

 “LinkedIn Learning is always a part of my conversations with my mentor,” Management Consultant Emily Brubaker said.
 “It’s an awesome experience.”